Configuring Your Application's Port

 Section titled “How Routing Works”- A user sends a request to your application’s public URL (e.g.,

-). - The request hits Seenode’s load balancer on port 80 (for HTTP) or 443 (for HTTPS).
+https://my-app.seenode.app). - The request hits seenode’s load balancer on port 80 (for HTTP) or 443 (for HTTPS).

 Example: Configuring a Flask App

-Section titled “Example: Configuring a Flask App”Here’s how to correctly configure a simple Flask application to work with Seenode’s environment.
+Section titled “Example: Configuring a Flask App”Here’s how to correctly configure a simple Flask application to work with seenode’s environment.

 -

-variable in your codeModify your application to read the
+Bind your application to the same port

-from the environment.
-Provide a default value for local development.app.py import osfrom flask import Flaskapp = Flask(__name__)# Get port from environment variable or default to 5000port = int(os.environ.get("PORT", 5000))@app.route('/')def hello_world():return 'Hello, World!'if __name__ == '__main__':app.run(host='0.0.0.0', port=port) -
+0.0.0.0and the same port you configured in the dashboard.
+Provide a default value for local development as needed.app.py import osfrom flask import Flaskapp = Flask(__name__)# Choose the same port you set in the dashboard (e.g., 4000)port = int(os.environ.get("FLASK_PORT", 4000))@app.route('/')def hello_world():return 'Hello, World!'if __name__ == '__main__':app.run(host='0.0.0.0', port=port) -

 Ensure your start command is correct